juliakay/book-reviews/Naked-Statistics-Wheelan.md

 <a name="chapter11"/>

-## Chapter 11: Regression Analysis -
+## Chapter 11: Regression Analysis - The miracle elixir

 **Regression Analysis** allows us to quantify the relationship between a particular varriable and an outcome that we care about *while controling other factors*.
 - In other words, isolating the effect of one varirable while holding the effects of the other variables constant